Deelite34/ImageUploadAPI/README.md

 Create tables:
 a) Account type permissions: contains info on permissions for account type, allowed custom thumbnail sizes(custom thumbnails are square)
 b) Api user profiles: assigns user to account type created above
 You can start sending requests to endpoints specified in docs.
+First you should get token or jwt token trought `api/auth/token/login` or `api/auth/jwt/create/` endpoint, and include it in request header.
-First you should upload image to /api/all/ or /api/timed/
+After that you can upload first image to /api/all/ or /api/timed/ to get thumbnails.

 # Tests
 To run tests, enter web docker container trough bash and run command `pytest`